Q. When is June Orientation for the Class of 2023?

 Q: How will my math placement be determined?

-A: Students will meet with an academic advisor on the first day of Orientation to review their plan of study, curricular requirements, and academic interests.
-Students will register for their first semester of courses on the second day of Orientation.
+A: Students will meet with an academic advisor on the first day of June Orientation to review their plan of study, curricular requirements, and academic interests.
+Students will register for their first semester of courses on the second day of June Orientation.
 Academic advisors will be available to assist students each step of the way.
-Students should prepare by reviewing the Academic Planning section of the First-Year Guide and by completing the Academic Interest Questionnaire in its entirety.
+Students should prepare by reviewing the Academic Planning section of the First-Year Student Guide and by completing the Academic Interest Questionnaire in its entirety.
+Students are also required to bring their own charged device (laptop or tablet) to Orientation for course registration.
+If you have any concerns about being able to do so, please email firstname.lastname@example.org by May 27th

 Q: Does Fairfield University award credit for AP Courses, IB Courses, and College Courses completed while in high school?